GM China auto sales flat in June despite broad price cuts

-BEIJING (Reuters) - General Motors Co (GM.N) vehicle sales in China were roughly flat for June as broad price cuts introduced earlier in the year failed to boost demand.
+BEIJING, July 6 (Reuters) - General Motors Co vehicle sales in China were roughly flat for June as broad price cuts introduced earlier in the year failed to boost demand.

 GM and its Chinese joint-venture partners sold 246,066 cars in June, virtually unchanged from the same month a year ago, the U.S. automaker said in a statement on Monday.